 Women's advocate and entrepreneur Eyitemi Popo knows that in order to change the African narrative globally, African stories need to be portrayed in a way that breaks down perpetuating stereotypes and exemplifies the complexity of African identity.
 She launched two ventures to tackle this challenge and amplify the voices of Africans.
 The first is Ayiba Magazine, an award-winning African Diaspora publication.
 The second is Girls Trip Tours, an African travel experience focused on female empowerment.
 Eyitemi graduated with high honors from Mount Holyoke College, holds a Master’s in Digital Experience Innovation from the University of Waterloo, and is certified in digital publishing from NYU.
 She also is on the Board of Directors at Gitgirl, a startup that equips African women with technology skills that actually pay the bills.

 Lolade Olayokun is the second to last of five children in her family.
 She is a first generation Nigerian American from her parents Kamorudeen and Abiola Olayokun.
 Through her journey as a speaker, Lolade embraced her skill to entertain while on the mic, from there MC Lolahstic was born.
 Having a versatile resume to both tell stories and entertain; has allowed Lolade to speak at Columbia University, host Afrochella in Accra Ghana, Trapkaraoke with OKAYAFRICA, featured in THRILLEST Ramadan special and even hosted SHE.E.O in Lagos Nigeria, along with many other events.
 In the spring and Fall semesters, Lolade curates the MC Lolahstic College Tour, where she entertains students at their annual fashion shows and moderates’ professional development panels around the country.
-When Lolade is passionate about something, she goes the extra mile to spread the good word with those within her community.
 It is her pride and joy to push the African culture forward while placing smiles on people’s faces.

 Peter DiCampo is a documentary photographer whose work dissects the documentary practice, perceptions of Africa, and the long-lasting impact of foreign aid.
 He is a cofounder of the acclaimed Everyday Africa project and its resultant nonprofit, The Everyday Projects, through which he and a network of photographers seek to dismantle media stereotypes, broaden coverage beyond the headlines, and promote local storytellers worldwide.
 Currently, he is a JSK Journalism Fellow at Stanford University.
 He is the recipient of grants and awards from Code for Africa, Pulitzer Center, Magnum Foundation, Brown Institute for Media Innovation, Open Society Foundations, and POYi, among many others.
 His photography has exhibited internationally, including solo exhibitions at galleries in New York, London, and Rio de Janeiro, and his work has appeared in National Geographic, Newsweek, TIME, The New York Times, Foreign Policy, Vanity Fair, The Wall Street Journal, and many more.